George Assang

-George Assang (1927–1997) was an Australian jazz and blues singer and actor from Thursday Island, Queensland, Australia.
+George Assang (1927–1997), also known by his stage name Vic Sabrino, was an Australian jazz and blues singer and actor from Thursday Island, Queensland, Australia.
 He performed under his own name and the stage name Vic Sabrino.
-Assang was of Aboriginal, Pacific Islander, and Asian descent.
+Assang was of Aboriginal, Pacific Islander and Asian descent.

+Assang was briefly married to actress Rowena Wallace in 1973; they divorced the following year.

 Music career

-As Vic Sabrino, he may have made the first Australian Rock'n'Roll recording.
-A single he recorded with French jazz artist Red Perksey and his orchestra included a version of "Rock Around the Clock".
+As Vic Sabrino, he may have made the first Australian rock and roll recording, with "Rock Around the Clock", but whether he recorded it before or after American Bill Haley, who the song is best known has never been established, a single he recorded with French jazz artist Red Perksey (Born; Siegbert Perlstein, in Berlin, Germany (1921–1995), known professionally as Robert Bernard "Red" Perksey (Jazz trumpeter, pianist, singer, composer, music director, orchestra leader and A and R) and His orchestra included this recording as a B-side.
+His version of the song has been described as having a distinct difference from Haley's more rock sounding recording, and said to more resemble a jazz-swing style more in the vein of Dean Martin.

 This single may have been recorded in 1955, some three years before Johnny O'Keefe's recording of "Wild One" in 1958.

-Acting career

-As an actor, Assang was featured in televisions and films.
-Assang had a major part in the TV series Barrier Reef (1971–1972), appeared in episodes of Skippy and Hunter (1968), Spyforce (1971), Boney (1972 and Number 96 (1974).
-He also acted in several films, the 1969 film The Intruders, the 1973 film And Millions Will Die, and was one of the voices in the animated movie Dot and the Kangaroo (1977).
-Under the Vic Sabrino name he had a short-lived television series in 1958 called Vic Sabrino Sings.

-Personal life

-Assang was briefly married to actress Rowena Wallace from 1973 until their divorce in 1974.